AreteCore/aretecore/README.md

 [Grid Garden](https://cssgridgarden.com)  - A cool game for learning CSS grid.
 [Edabit](https://edabit.com) - I like their coding challenges, they start off very easy and get significantly harder.

+Try [Sindre Sorhus' Awesome List](https://github.com/sindresorhus/awesome) if you want a *massive* resource that has a bit of everything.
+Caution: It is overwhelming.
+I've still not seen it all.
 *More to come*

 <!-- Possible adds: